 The Firmness of The Meat

-Why Is Wagyu Beef Graded?
+Why Is Japanese Wagyu Beef Graded?